Updated July 1, 2021.

-The changes made to UK data law after Exit Day are all contained in the government’s Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019, also known as the DPPEC regulations.
+The GDPR/Brexit changes made to UK data privacy law are all contained in the government’s Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019, also known as the DPPEC regulations.

 They took effect on January 31, 2020 in accordance with the now-passed EU Withdrawal Agreement.

 The DPPEC regulations do two major things: